Taking effective minutes is a crucial skill for anyone involved in business meetings.

 15 Tips for Taking Better Minutes in Business Settings

-6. Use Clear and Concise Language: Write clearly and concisely to ensure that the minutes are easily understood by all readers.
+- Use Clear and Concise Language: Write clearly and concisely to ensure that all readers easily understand the minutes.
 Avoid jargon or technical terms that may be unfamiliar to some participants.

 Theory Behind Minute-Taking